Z-Score Calculator

 Can z-scores be negative?

 Yes.
 A negative z-score indicates the value is below the mean.
-For instance, z = -2.0 means the value is 2 standard deviations below the mean.
-The left-tail probability for z = -2.0 is approximately 0.0228, meaning only about 2.28% of values fall below that point.
+For example, z = −2.0 means the value is 2 standard deviations below the mean.

 How accurate is this calculator?

-This calculator uses the Abramowitz and Stegun numerical approximation for the cumulative normal distribution function, which provides accuracy to better than 7.5 x 10⁻⁸.
-Internal calculations use high-precision arithmetic via BigNumber.js with 64-digit decimal precision.
-Results are displayed to 6 decimal places.
+This calculator uses the Abramowitz and Stegun numerical approximation for the cumulative normal distribution function, providing accuracy to better than 7.5 × 10⁻⁸.

 What is the empirical rule (68-95-99.7 rule)?